-The existence of conflict isn’t necessarily a bad thing.
-If it’s resolved in a positive way, it can actually lead to increased self-awareness and understanding between people.
-Mutual respect can improve and relationships can grow stronger when people have a better understanding and acceptance of each other’s perspectives.
+Conflict happens everyday.
+While we tend to focus on the negative side of this scenario, conflict isn’t necessarily a bad thing.
+If it’s resolved in a positive way, relationships can grow stronger because the people involved have a better understanding and acceptance of each other’s perspectives.

 On the other hand, if conflict isn’t handled well, the relationship can be damaged – sometimes beyond saving.

 A healthy approach to resolving conflict is to keep your relationship with the other person respectful.
 By being open to other perspectives and by trying to put yourself in their shoes, you avoid getting stuck in your own particular position.

 Here are some other tips to help you resolve conflict in a positive way.